karthikchilamkurthy/karthikchilamkurthy.github.io/_posts/2023-07-11-Supply-Chain-Analytics-Introduction.md

 Taking example of shoe making group, The company gathers millions of data points from Transportation Vendors, including information about location, Fuel charge, back haul charge, Km's driven, Truck type, Shipments, origin, destination etc.

-- Transportation Control tower to analyze fuel, back haul metrics for all deliveries across globe
+- Transportation Control tower Dashboard to analyze fuel, back haul metrics for all deliveries across Stores, Warehouses and plants

+- Descriptive Analytics provide Blindsight across Supply chain to track shipment, Detect incidents, Operational performance etc.

 ### _Diagnostic Analytics_

 ![Desktop View](https://cdn.jsdelivr.net/gh/karthikchilamkurthy/Machine_learning@main/Data%20Sources/images/diagnostoc.png){: width="400" height= '400'}

 It is crucial to figure out what's behind if something happened, for example Sudden spike in demand, Change in transportation expenses.
-Company can acquire insights from the pattern of core cause trends they have noticed in their data by applying diagnostic analytics.

 Diagnostic analytics is also termed as "Root Cause Analysis", it requires previous data, It makes use of variety of methods, including probability theory, Regression analysis, time-series analysis and more.

-When performing Diagnostic analytics, with the assistance of technology analysts go deep into the data in search of patterns, trends, hidden correlation between variables, detect and explain outliers.
+When performing Diagnostic analytics, with the assistance of technology analysts go deep into the data in search of patterns, trends, hidden correlation between variables, detect and explain outliers, With diagnostic analytics Company can acquire insights from the pattern of core cause trends.

+Taking example of shoe making group, The company gathers millions of data points from Transportation Vendors, including information about location, Fuel charge, back haul charge, Km's driven, Truck type, Shipments, origin, destination etc.

-- Sales team identify a spike in amount charged in particular route by insights provided by Descriptive Analytics team, After Exploratory data analysis, they find the attributes most highly correlated with store orders, region and timing living in Northern states
+- Sales team identify a spike in amount charged in particular route by facts provided by Descriptive Analytics team, After Exploratory data analysis, they find the attributes most highly correlated with store orders, region and timing living in Northern states

 - From there, The Team could conduct research with the specific transportation route and learn about demand in sales, causes of demand etc

+- Diagnostic Analytics team Provide Hindsight about Root Cause of Incident

 ### _Predictive Analytics_